 Unfortunately, like so many knowledge bases, it isn’t very helpful unless you have a fairly basic question.
 It’s a bit labyrinthine.

-Fortunately, it’s fairly easy to get more direct support.
+Yet, it’s fairly easy to get more direct support.
 Where it says “Need Help With Your AVG Product,” just click on your product.
 You will be taken to another FAQ page, but there is also a prominent “Get More Help” link.

 The window you are taken to has tabs for technical support and sales support.
 The tech support tab has a contact form to initiate a support ticket, with response by email.